7 Common Misconceptions About EMDR Therapy — And the Truth Behind Them

 As stated above, EMDR therapy will not “fix” your trauma in one session.
 There are eight distinct phases to EMDR.
 It is important that trauma informed therapy be a staged or phased approach to avoid “trauma dumping” which is exactly what it sounds like.
 If we engage in trauma dumping, we can retraumatize ourselves and cause the therapist’s office to be an unsafe place for us to return to.
 EMDR is designed to ensure that the client is prepared for the process and has the resources they need to appropriately respond to symptoms.
 Complex trauma can take longer to work through due to the volume of distressing and associated memories that need to be reprocessed.
 EMDR does work with trauma more rapidly than other modalities might, but it is unlikely to be a one session cure.

-If you realize that you would like to find support for your trauma or distressing memories, EMDR therapy in Denver could be a great next step.
+If you would like to find support for your trauma or distressing memories, EMDR therapy in Denver could be a great next step.

-Each of the trauma counselors at CZ Therapy Group can support you in your process of moving through past wounds and deep emotions that lead to trauma responses.
-We offer in person trauma counseling in Denver, Colorado and online appointments throughout the state.
+Each of the trauma therapists at CZ Therapy Group can support you in your process of moving through past wounds and deep emotions that lead to trauma responses.
+We specialize in EMDR for trauma of all forms, with a specific focus on EMDR for childhood trauma.

 Contact us to connect with an EMDR trauma therapist on our team!